golang-leipzig/golang-leipzig.github.io/content/posts/go-cloud-native-split.md

 {{% h2 %}}TL;DR{{% /h2 %}}

-We will reshuffle meetups a bit: We will split the current [Go and Cloud Native meetup](https://www.meetup.com/Leipzig-Golang-and-Cloud/) up, into a Go focussed meetup (we will keep the Meetup group, just rename it) and a dedicated Cloud Native Meetup - which will most likely be merged with the growing [Linux Meetup Leipzig](https://www.meetup.com/Linux-Meetup-Leipzig/).
+We will reshuffle meetups a bit: The current [Go and Cloud Native meetup](https://www.meetup.com/Leipzig-Golang-and-Cloud/) will be split up, into a Go focussed meetup (we will keep the Meetup group, just rename it) and a dedicated Cloud Native Meetup - which will most likely be merged with the growing [Linux Meetup Leipzig](https://www.meetup.com/Linux-Meetup-Leipzig/).

-If you have not attended [Linux Meetup Leipzig](https://www.meetup.com/Linux-Meetup-Leipzig/) yet and your are interested in Enterprise Linux and Cloud Native topics, please join.
+If you have not attended [Linux Meetup Leipzig](https://www.meetup.com/Linux-Meetup-Leipzig/) yet and you are interested in Enterprise Linux and Cloud Native topics, please join.
 It's awesome.